Quantum geometry and low-frequency optical conductivity of nodal planes: Introduction

 In this work, we provide a simple, but generic, low-energy continuum model of a topological nodal plane which can be used to tackle this question.
 We first discuss the properties of the band structure of the model before analyzing its quantum geometry, i.e., the Berry curvature and quantum metric.
 The linear optical conductivity is directly determined by the quantum metric.
 We analytically calculate its component perpendicular to the nodal plane and find a generic $\omega ^3$ power law for low frequencies $\omega$.
 To verify the generality of this low-energy power law, we then numerically compute the optical conductivity of a generic tight-binding model with a nodal plane and find very good agreement with the analytics.
+Finally, we discuss requirements for the experimental detection of the signature of nodal planes in optical conductivity measurements and list suitable materials.